HomeDing/homeding.github.io/elements/dht.md

 # The DHT Element

 ::: excerpt dht
-The DHTElement allows retrieving temperature and humidity values from the DHT family sensors and creates actions when new values are available.
+The DHTElement allows retrieving temperature and humidity values from the DHT family and AM2320 sensors and creates actions when new values are available.
 :::

 The current values are also sent out to other elements using actions when they stay the same for some time to allow remote devices to resume to the current values after reboot or network outages.